nomemory/tutorial-java8-streams-lambdas/README.md

 Consumer<String> printUpperCase = (str) -> str.toLowerCase();

 // (T1) -> return (T2);
+// Magic method to count the vocals
 Function<String, Integer> countVocals =
                 (str) -> str.replaceAll("[^aeiouAEIOU]","").length();

 // (T1, T2) -> return (T3);
+// Magic-method to repeat a String.
 BiFunction<String, Integer, String> repeatNTimes=
                 (str, times) -> new String(new char[times]).replace("\0", str);
 ```

 If you look closer at the example everything should start making sense now. `containsComma`, `printUpperCase`, `countVocals`, `repeatNTimes` are all variables, but they are no longer used to store data.
 They "store behavior", "behavior" that can be passed around your code and played with.

+#### A lambda returning a lambda

 To makes thing even more complicated we can have lambdas generating other lambdas by partially initializing them.